 PREMIERE STATUS

 A premiere status of any kind is not a requirement, but may be a consideration.
-Due to submission volumes and the limitation of screening slots, Programmers may choose to prioritise a work by an Pacific Islander filmmaker that has not yet had the opportunity of a public presentation at another festival or via other media.
+Due to submission volumes and the limitation of screening slots, Programmers may choose to prioritise a work by a Pacific filmmaker that has not yet had the opportunity of a public presentation at another festival or via other media.

 All films must be in English or have English subtitles.
 Pasifika Film Fest prefers films that have not been broadcast or made available for download in Australia, New Zealand or the USA.